sugarlabs/colordeducto/README.txt

 Aggarwal and Pankhuri Gupta under the guidance of Manusheel Gupta and Vijay Majumadar.

-This version of Color Deducto was written by scratch by Walter in order to better match the standard Sugar look and feel.
+This version of Color Deducto was written from scratch by Walter in order to better match the standard Sugar look and feel.